tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Stay updated

 If you're following this course, you most likely want to learn more about APIs.
 I publish regular articles that talk about APIs and strategies for documenting them.
-You can stay updated about these posts by [subscribing to my free newsletter](https://tinyletter.com/tomjoht).
-My newsletter (send 2-3 times a month) contains excerpts of new pages added to this API course as well as the latest posts I publish on my blog, [idratherbewriting.com](https://idratherbewriting.com).
+You can stay updated about these posts by subscribing to my free newsletter through the form below.
+My newsletter, branded as the I'd Rather Be Writing newsletter, helps you stay updated about everything going on in the techcomm world, with a special emphasis on API documentation, docs-as-code tools, and lately AI.

 ## Other resources